hivecommerce/magento2-content-fuzzyfyr/README.md

 --- | --- | ---
 --dummy-content-text | String | Used as dummy text content.
 Defaults to 'Lorem ipsum.'
 --dummy-content-email | String | Used as dummy email content.
-Defaults to 'lorem.ipsum.%1$s@test.localhost'
+Defaults to 'lorem.ipsum.%1$s@test.localhost' --dummy-content-url | String | Used as dummy url content.
+Defaults to 'https://lor.emips.um/foo/bar/' --dummy-content-phone | String | Used as dummy phone content.
+Defaults to '+49 (0) 600 987 654 32'

 ## Contribution